Is Silent eHMI Enough? A Passenger-Centric Study on Effective eHMI for Autonomous Personal Mobility Vehicles in the Field: Abstract

 \section{Abstract}

-Autonomous personal mobility vehicle~(APMV) is a miniaturized autonomous vehicle that is used in pedestrian-rich environments.
-In addition, the open bodywork design of APMVs exposes passengers to the communication between the eHMI deployed on APMVs and pedestrians.
-Therefore, to ensure an optimal passenger experience, eHMI designs for APMVs must consider the potential impact of APMV-pedestrian communications on passengers' psychological feelings.
-This study discussed three external human-machine interface (eHMI) designs, \ie eHMI with text message (eHMI-T), eHMI with neutral voice (eHMI-NV) and eHMI with affective voice (eHMI-AV), from the perspective of APMV passengers in the communication between APMV and pedestrians.
-In the riding experiment, we found that eHMI-T may be less suitable for APMVs.
-This conclusion was drawn based on passengers' feedback, as they expressed feeling awkward during the ``silent period'' because the eHMI-T conveyed information only to pedestrians but not to passengers.
-Additionally, the affective voice cues on eHMI improved overall user experience of passengers, leading to higher ratings for both pragmatic and hedonic quality.
+Autonomous Personal Mobility Vehicle~(APMV) is a miniaturized autonomous vehicle designed to provide short-distance mobility to everyone in pedestrian-rich environments.
+By the characteristic of the open design, passengers on the APMV are exposed to the communication between the eHMI deployed on APMVs and pedestrians.
+Therefore, to ensure an optimal passenger experience, eHMI designs for APMVs must consider the potential impact of APMV-pedestrian communications on passengers' subjective feelings.
+To this end, this study discussed three external human-machine interface (eHMI) designs, \ie 1) graphical user interface (GUI)-based eHMI with text message (eHMI-T), 2) multimodal user interface (MUI)-based eHMI with neutral voice (eHMI-NV), and 3) MUI-based eHMI with affective voice (eHMI-AV), from the perspective of APMV passengers in the communication between APMV and pedestrians.
+In the riding field experiment (N=24), we found that eHMI-T may be less suitable for APMVs.
+This conclusion was drawn based on passengers' feedback, as they expressed an awkward feeling during the ``silent time'' when the eHMI-T provided information only to pedestrians but not to passengers.
+Additionally, these two MUI-based eHMIs with voice cues had their own advantages, \ie eHMI-NV has an advantage in pragmatic quality, while eHMI-AV has an advantage in hedonic quality.
 The study also highlights the necessity of considering passengers' personalities when designing eHMI for APMVs to enhance their experience.